Phil Bardsley: Style of play

 Bardsley plays at right-back and describes himself as a modern full-back.

 Coaching career

 In May 2017, Bardsley took a UEFA B Licence course with the Irish Football Association.

+In October 2023, Bardsley was appointed assistant manager of Northern Premier League Premier Division club Macclesfield, assisting former teammate Alex Bruce.

 Personal life

-Bardsley married glamour model Tanya Robinson in 2014, with whom he has four children.
+Bardsley married model and former reality TV star Tanya Robinson in 2014, with whom he has four children.